← Budget Burndown

 Visually track your spending against your monthly budget on one simple chart.
 View your total amount spent and unified transaction history across multiple cards.

 I built this app for myself long before ever considering launching it publicly.
-I was frustrated at how complicated and spammy other budgeting apps were, and all I cared about was tracking my transactions across two credit cards.
-Recurring payments like rent and student loans were always the same, but I had no visibility into how much I was spending day-to-day.
-Using them all the time at work, I realized that a burndown chart was the perfect solution to this problem.
+I was frustrated at how complicated and spammy other budgeting apps were, and all I cared about was tracking my spending across two credit cards.
+Recurring payments like rent and student loans were always the same, but I had no visibility into my day-to-day spending.
+I just wanted a simple visualization that showed me if I was on track or not at a quick glance.

 - Gavin King